amiaopensource/vrecord/README.md

 ###Edit Mode

 This mode opens a GUI window that allows you to change the options for recording the video signal.
-After selecting all of your options and pressing "OK" the video signal will be recorded to a file with some associated metadata files.
+After selecting all of your options and pressing "OK" the user will be prompted to enter a unique ID for the file.
+After the ID is entered, the incoming video signal will be recorded to a file with some associated metadata files.
 When you are done recording, close the vrecord window.
 If you've set a time limit for capture the vrecord window should automatically close when the time limit has been reached.

 Run edit mode by typing:
 ```